f4exb/sdrangel/ReadmeWindowsBuild.md

       - In "Compiler" select the "MinGW64" compiler you created previously
       - In "Qt version" select the Qt version you created previously
     - You should now be able to use this "kit" for your build
+    - In the main "Build settings" panel:
 		- In the "Build steps" section add `CONFIG+=MINGW64` in the "Additional arguments"
+		- In the "Build steps" section in the "Make" subsection you will have to specify the same make as for the 32 bit build (ex: `D:\Qt\Tools\mingw530_32\bin\mingw32-make.exe`.
+The `make` provided by MSys2 does not work.
+  - Create a command console shortcut:
+    - Copy `D:\Qt\5.9.1\mingw53_32\bin\qtenv2.bat` to `D:\msys64\mingw64\bin`
+    - Edit it to match the MSys2 installation with these two active lines:
+      - `set PATH=D:\msys64\mingw64\bin;%PATH%`
+      - `cd /D D:\msys64\mingw64`
+	- Create a shortcut with target: `C:\Windows\System32\cmd.exe /A /Q /K D:\msys64\mingw64\bin\qtenv2.bat`

-Use the `windeployqt.exe` of the MSys2 distribution to copy the base files to your target installation directory in a similar way as this is done for MinGW32 (see above).
+Use the `windeployqt.exe` of the MSys2 distribution to copy the base files to your target installation directory in a similar way as this is done for MinGW32 (see above):

+  - Open the command console with the shortcut you created
+  - In this console type: `bin\windeployqt.exe --dir D:\Programs\sdrangel64 D:\development\build-sdrangel.windows-MinGW64-Release\app\release\sdrangel.exe D:\development\build-sdrangel.windows-MinGW64-Release\sdrbase\release\sdrbase.dll`

 The final packaging is done with the `windows64.install.bat` utility.
 Assuming `D:\development\sdrangel` is the root directory of your cloned source repository, `D:\msys64` is the installation directory of MSys2, `D:\softs\libusb-1.0.20\MinGW64` is your libusb installation directory and `D:\Programs\sdrangel64` is your target installation directory do: `D:\development\sdrangel\windows64.install.bat release D:\Programs\sdrangel`.
 Modify the script if your MSys2 and libusb locations are different.